ni/nilrt/README.md

     **NOTE** It's not recommended to run bitbake for different MACHINE's in the same workspace (build directory).

-3. Build the package or packages that you want for your target.
+4. Build the package or packages that you want for your target.
 For example, to build Python, Ruby, and Apache for Zynq targets, run the following commands:

         bitbake python ruby apache2

+    **NOTE** Some packages may have updated their default branch naming such that it no longer matches the expected value.
+    This can be fixed by updating the `SRC_URI` variable for the package to add a `branch` value.

+        SRC_URI = "git://github.com/fedora-sysv/initscripts;protocol=https;branch=main"

     To build every package in National Instruments' feed, run the following commands: